- My child gets upset when they have to go somewhere new, or leave somewhere familiar that they like

 Working on with the emotional system to help understand and tolerate the stress in the child’s life and reduce the conflict that can arise within the family relationships is another important component.

 Visuo-Cognitive Therapy is helpful for children with many different diagnoses including Autism, Sensory Processing Disorder, Learning Challenges and Behavioral Problems.
-It helps them understand what they are seeing and improves their attention and focus, and helps them succeed in social environments.
+It helps them understand what they are seeing and improves their attention and focus, ad helps them success in social environments.

 Some of the areas that will improve through Visuo-Cognitive Therapy include: